gk199/MTDTB_TOFHIR/README.md

     ./plotTOFHIR_to_triggerFebTBv2 <first run number> <last run number>
     ./plotTOFHIR_to_triggerFebTBv2 24702 24712
     ./plotTOFHIR_to_triggerFebTBv2 24713 24815
+    ./Plots_MIP_RMS_OV

 The last two lines: Runs 24702-24712 are configuration 9.1 (wide beam, pin and flex array back to back) with OV = 6; 24713-24815 are configuration 9.1 with OV = 2 in some runs (need to require in code).
+Runs 25000-25250 have more active channels for the flex cable, and a specific overvoltage and step2 (vth1, vth2, vthe) may be selected in the code.
+Plots_MIP_RMS_OV plots the MIP peak value, RMS of IC coefficients, and quadrature subtracted RMS against the overvoltage.

 ## June Testbeam Details
 Data from the June 2019 FNAL Testbeam is stored in